Lexar

-Lexar International is a brand of flash memory products manufactured by the Chinese memory company Longsys.
+Lexar International is a brand of flash memory products, formerly American-owned and manufactured, now manufactured by the Chinese memory company, Longsys.

 The Lexar "JumpDrive" trademark was often used synonymously with the term USB flash drives when the technology was first adopted.

 History

-Early years (1996-2006)
+Early years (1996–2006)

 Lexar was founded as an American manufacturer of digital media products based in San Jose, California.
 Products manufactured by Lexar include SD cards, CompactFlash cards, USB flash drives, card readers and solid-state drives.
 Once a division of Cirrus Logic, Lexar leveraged its parent company's experience in building ATA controllers in developing its own flash controllers.
 Lexar was spun off from Cirrus Logic in 1996.
 Lexar was created by Petro Estakhri and Mike Assar.

-In 2005, Lexar was awarded $380 million in a lawsuit against Toshiba who copied Lexar's flash memory technology.
+In 2002, Lexar filed a lawsuit against Toshiba, alleging that Toshiba had copied its NAND flash memory technology.
+In 2005, a California jury initially awarded Lexar a total of $465 million in damages, after which Toshiba filed an appeal.
+In September 2006, following Lexar’s acquisition by Micron Technology, Toshiba agreed to settle all outstanding litigation by purchasing certain patents and rights previously owned by Lexar for $288 million.

-Under Micron ownership (2006-2017)
+Under Micron ownership (2006–2017)

-Lexar was acquired by Micron Technology in 2006, and subsequently merged with Crucial Technology under the name Lexar Media, a subsidiary of Micron.
+Lexar was acquired by Micron Technology in 2006.
 In September 2007, Lexar extended its agreement with Eastman Kodak Company to develop and market Kodak-branded flash memory products worldwide.

 On June 26, 2017, Micron (the then-owner of the brand) announced it was to discontinue the Lexar retail removable media storage business and put part or all of the business up for sale.